arinal/Z2IO/README.md

   - Trampoline
   - Continuation passing style for async operation

-> What is in a name?
+> What's in a name?

 Z2IO is not ZIO2.
 The previous sentence is also not a funny recursive acronym like GNU's "*GNU is not UNIX*".
 Z2IO is "*Zero to IO*", as in development from zero until reaching a complete (and hopefully matured) IO framework.

 ## Main functionality
-See how it is being used in [unit test](https://github.com/arinal/Z2IO/blob/master/src/test/scala/org/lamedh/z2io/core/Z2ioTest.scala).
+How it is being used in [unit test](https://github.com/arinal/Z2IO/blob/master/src/test/scala/org/lamedh/z2io/core/Z2ioTest.scala).

-Below is the main functionalities at a glance.
+Below are the main functionalities at a glance.

 ```scala
 import scala.concurrent.Future